 A proposal to renew the Penrith BID for a further five-year term, from 2018 to 2023, took place by ballot on 30 November 2018.
 For renewal of the BID for a further five years, it had to meet two threshold tests in the ballot:

 - More than 50% of votes cast (turnout) must be in favour of the BID; and

 - The positive vote must represent more than 50% of the Rateable Value (RV) of the votes cast.

 The total number of votes cast, excluding rejected ballot papers, was 183, representing a RV of £5,661,400.
 The votes in favour were 135, representing £3,740,200 RV.
-Both of the threshold tests were met and therefore Penrith BID will be renewed for a further five year term.
+With both of the threshold tests being met, Penrith BID is renewed for a further five-year term.

 Support for the Penrith BID

 In 2012, we backed the Penrith BID proposal and voted yes in respect of each of the properties we pay rates for within the BID area.
 We supported the yes campaign to help convince local businesses of the merits of the proposal, which has the potential to raise £500,000 over the next 5 years.